What is Remortgaging?

 While you can still apply for a mortgage with a lower credit score, you may be offered a higher rate and an overall worse deal, so be sure to investigate your options fully.

-What are the alternatives to Remortgaging for debt repayments?
+What are the alternatives to remortgaging for debt repayments?

 Whilst remortgaging can be a great option to repay your unsecured or outstanding debts, there are considerations you should keep in mind.
-Depending on the equity currently available in your property, you may find the extended debt repayments taken out on your home makes your repayments higher in the long run.
+Depending on the equity currently available in your property, you may find the extended debt repayments taken out on your home make your repayments higher in the long run.

 In some circumstances, it could be better to take out a personal loan, use a low-rate credit card to pay off your debts, or enter into a debt solution.